tkc1248580868-debug/-polaris-agent/README.md

 - .miniagent_checkpoints/        File modification backups
 - AGENT.md                       Project guidelines (recommended)

+Disclaimer
+This software is provided "AS IS" without warranty of any kind.
+Use at your own risk.
+The agent has powerful tools including file editing and code execution.
+Always review changes before applying them.
+The authors are not responsible for any data loss, damage, or unintended actions caused by the agent.

 Start chatting and let Polaris build its understanding of you and your project.